Reactivity and State

 Tag.p(self.count)

-# Lambda usage (for expressions)
+# Lambda usage (for more complex expressions)

 Tag.p(lambda: f"The current count is {self.count}")